oroinc/documentation/book/importexport.rst

 OroImportExportBundle is intended to import/export entities into or out of the Oro Platform.
 OroImportExportBundle uses OroBatchBundle to organize the execution of import/export operations.
-Any import/export operation is a job.
+Any import/export operation is a job, and a job itself is abstract.
-A job itself is abstract.
-It doesn't know any specific details of what is going on during its execution.
-A job consists of steps.
-They can be configured to run in an execution context and are executed by the client.
+It doesn't know any specific details of what is happening during its execution.
+A job consists of steps which can be configured to run in an execution context and are executed by the client.

-Each step aggregates three crucial components:
+Each step aggregates three crucial components which are not aware of each other:

 * Reader
 * Processor
 * Writer

-These components don't know each other.
 A step uses the reader to read data from the source.
 After the reader has run, the data is passed to the processor which can modify the data before it is forwarded to the writer.
 Finally, the writer saves data to its final destination.

 .. seealso::

-    You can have a look at the code in the OroCRM `ContactBundle`_ for a real world example.
+    You can take a look at the code in the OroCRM `ContactBundle`_ for a real world example.
 It extends base classes from the ImportExportBundle (see the classes in the `ImportExport namespace`_) to implement contact specific behavior.
 The configuration is located in the `Resources/config/importexport.yml`_